 97th Contracting Squadron

-Base Support Flight
+Base Support and Infrastructure Element

-This flight provides for the acquisition of supplies and equipment for Base support requirements to include the Base Telecommunications Service, IT equipment, Medical service contract support, and other training, maintenance, and mission support requirements.
-It negotiations and administers all non-infrastructure service contracts for a $36M portfolio.
+This element provides for the acquisition of supplies and equipment for Base Support and Infrastructure requirements to include the Base Telecommunications Service, Grounds Maintenance, Custodial Services, Integrated Solid Waste Management, IT equipment, medical service contract support, and other training, maintenance, and mission support requirements.
+It negotiates and administers all service contracts for a $70M portfolio.

-Construction Flight
+Construction Element

 97th Logistics Readiness Squadron

 The 97th Logistics Readiness Squadron delivers agile logistics in support of the Air Force's sole C-17, KC-135, & KC-46 Formal Training Units.
 Additionally, it provides combat-ready Airmen by executing the Wing’s contingency and deployment programs supporting wartime, peacetime, and humanitarian operations.
-The squadron is comprised of 328 officer, enlisted, and civilian personnel broken into five functional flights
+The squadron is comprised of 328 officer, enlisted, and civilian personnel broken into five functional flights.

 Aerial Operations Flight